sc-ventures/cloudbreak-documentation/docs/mpacks.md

 ## Using management packs

 Management packs allow you to deploy a range of services to your Ambari-managed cluster.
-You can use a management pack to deploy a specific component or service, or to deploy an entire platform, like HDF.
+You can use a management pack to deploy a specific component or service, like HDP Search, or to deploy an entire platform, like HDF.

 Cloudbreak supports using management packs, allowing you to register them in Cloudbreak web UI and CLI and then select to install them as part of cluster creation.

-For more general information on management packs, refer to [Ambari cwiki: Management+Packs](https://cwiki.apache.org/confluence/display/AMBARI/Management+Packs).
+For general information on management packs, refer to [Ambari cwiki: Management+Packs](https://cwiki.apache.org/confluence/display/AMBARI/Management+Packs).

 **Related Links**
 [Ambari cwiki: Management+Packs](https://cwiki.apache.org/confluence/display/AMBARI/Management+Packs)